 All Referees Age 18 years and older please note the important information below.

-All adults working with youth are required to have a Criminal Record Check (CRC) on file with the NWSC’s Risk Manager, Calvin Osborne.
-This is a mandatory requirement of BC Soccer.
+All adults working with youth are required to have a Criminal Record Check (CRC) on file with the NWSC’s Risk Manager, Darryl Hogan This is a mandatory requirement of BC Soccer.
 Failure to comply will result in you being ineligible to referee in NWSC games this year.

 NWSC is registered with the Ministry of Justice’s Criminal Records Review Program (CRRP).
 Please use the on-line link and volunteer access code below to submit your request for a CRC.